turkalpmd/turkalpmd.github.io/content/publication/GPT_CriticalCare_2023/index.md

 - ["article-journal"]
 publishDate: "2023-04-13T00:00:00Z"

-summary: This response emphasizes the cautious yet optimistic view on the use of ChatGPT in decision-making, highlighting its potential benefits in crucial situations and advocating for a balanced approach to technological advancement.
+summary: "This response emphasizes the cautious yet optimistic view on the use of ChatGPT in decision-making, highlighting its potential benefits in crucial situations and advocating for a balanced approach to technological advancement."

 tags:
 - Critical Care